MaxLogic/MaxLogicFoundation/readme.dotenv.md

 #### Customizing the namespace

-`TDotEnv.EnvironmentNamespace` controls the subfolder appended to shared roots (XDG, user home `.config`, Windows profile, etc.).
+`TDotEnv.EnvironmentNamespace` controls the subfolder appended to shared config roots (Windows `%APPDATA%` or POSIX XDG directories) when `SearchUserConfig` is enabled.
 It defaults to `maxlogic`.
 Assign a new value before loading to point the loader at a different namespace, or set it to `''` to use the base directories directly (e.g., `%APPDATA%` without a child folder).
+The user profile root added by `SearchUserProfile` always uses the profile directory itself and ignores the namespace.

 ### Evaluation modes